nestjs/awesome-nestjs/README.md

 - YouTube playlist by Kelvin Mai: [NestJS Ideas API](https://www.youtube.com/playlist?list=PLBeQxJQNprbiJm55q7nTAfhMmzIC8MWxc) - A project based course on Full Stack Typescript covering NestJS, GraphQL PostgreSQL, Angular and NgRx.
 - YouTube playlist by Codeforges TM: [Angular + NestJs Tutorials](https://www.youtube.com/playlist?list=PLq1kZ5GbKd4qyDcK3IHGSi4FDAL6fRZeL) - Building a full-stack blog with NestJS, Angular and Angular Material.
 - Udemy free course: [The complete NestJS developer.
 Enterprise Node.js framework](https://www.udemy.com/course/the-complete-nestjs-developer-enterprise-nodejs-framework/) - The complete guide for developers how to create enterprise ready applications using NestJS framework.
+- [NestJS and Project Structure - What to Do?](https://dev.to/smolinari/nestjs-and-project-structure-what-to-do-1223) - An article to show you how to structure your application with NestJS

 #### Examples